 Although bicycle commutes account for only 1% of all trips in the U.S., bicyclists are at a greater risk of sustaining a crash-related injury than motor vehicle occupants.
 The National Highway Traffic Safety Administration (NHTSA) reports that roughly 467,000 cyclists were injured and another 818 were killed in bicycle accidents in 2015.
 With such unfavorable accident injury statistics, it’s essential that bicyclists are aware of their rights and duties when sharing the road with motor vehicles.

-Rights and Duties of Bicyclists in Southwest Kansas
+What are the Rights and Duties of Bicyclists in Southwest Kansas?

 There aren’t any federal statutes that govern over bicycling, allowing states the freedom to implement their own.
 Kansas, in particular, does not have a helmet law for bicyclists.
 Neither is there a requirement for them to ride in designated lanes or on the sidewalk.
 Bicycles are also not legally recognized as vehicles in Kansas; however, cyclists have all of the rights and duties of the driver of a vehicle K.S.A. §8-126; 8-1587.
 A few other notable laws regarding bicyclists in Kansas include: